rubs33/lazy-json/docs/Usage.md

 ## Detecting the type of the element

-To detect the type of a lazy JSON element, just use PHP's [`instanceof`](https://www.php.net/instanceof).
+To detect the type of a LazyJSON element, just use PHP's [`instanceof`](https://www.php.net/instanceof).
 Example:

 ```
 $lazyObj = \LazyJson\JsonElement::load($file);